 Does being the primary node on a piconet have advantages?
-Since it is coordinating, it will need to spend more energy as far as I can think of, which is bad for that device.
+Since it coordinates, it will need to spend more energy, which is bad for that device.

 You are right.
 Only bigger devices can become the primary node.
-For example, Phone vs. headset.
-Computer vs. Phone.
+For example, a Phone vs. a headset, or a computer vs. a Phone.

-- ☐ Is piconet an example of ad-hoc?
-No. In ad-hoc, there is no master. - Do Bluetooth transmitters use MAC addresses or IP addresses to distinguish each other?
+□ Is Piconet an example of ad-hoc?

+No. In ad-hoc, there is no master.

+Do Bluetooth transmitters use MAC addresses or IP addresses to distinguish each other?

-Yes, they use 48-bit IEEE 802 addresses (similar to Ethernet and Wi-Fi).
+They use 48-bit IEEE 802 addresses (similar to Ethernet and Wi-Fi).